iffy/norm/README.md

 ```

-You will typically have a single `Patcher` instance per database type in a file
-to which you add patches as needed, like this:
+One way to handle schema is to have a single `Patcher` instance per database type in a file to which you add patches as needed, like this:

 <!--- test -->